 Lynchburg Regional Airport is served exclusively by American Eagle airline, a subsidiary of American Airlines.
 There are seven daily arrivals and departures.

 The primary highways passing through the City are U.S. Routes 29, 501, and 221 (north-south) and Route 460 (east-west).

 Collisions happen often.
 When they occur within city limits they are often not as serious as those that occur on major highways.
 Yet people can become distracted while driving, often resulting in crashes.
 Distracted drivers are a danger everywhere, to drivers, passengers, and even pedestrians.
 People driving under the influence of alcohol or drugs are another danger on any roadway.
 If you, or a loved one, are injured in a car crash or other traffic incident, call Altizer Law, P.C.
-Our Attorneys have the knowledge, experience, and determination to obtain justice for our clients and demand top financial settlements for the medical costs, lost wages, pain and suffering and other harms and losses they have suffered as a result of injuries sustained.
+Our legal team has the knowledge, experience, and determination to obtain justice for our clients and demand top financial settlements for the medical costs, lost wages, pain and suffering and other harms and losses they have suffered as a result of injuries sustained.
 We listen, we care about you and your family, we answer questions, and when there is a case to pursue, we negotiate or litigate on your behalf.
 If you have been injured through no fault of your own, call us.